Twitter Claps Back At Armie Hammer Over Stan Lee Tweet, Hammer Dunked On Other Celebs For Their Own Lee Tweets

 — Hugh Jackman (@RealHughJackman) November 12, 2018

-Note that though Lee created the X-Men with artist Jack Kirby, the Wolverine character was created several years later, but Marvel Comics writer Len Wein (see ComicBook.com).
+Note that though Lee created the X-Men with artist Jack Kirby, the Wolverine character was created several years later by Marvel Comics writer Len Wein (see ComicBook.com).

 Comic book fans and Hammer’s own fans related with sharp disappointment at Hammer’s snarky message, accusing the Social Network star — who is the great-grandson of billionaire oil tycoon and industrialist Armand Hammer — of trying to “police” other people’s expressions of grief.